rhowsane/viet-goodreads/README.md

 (To be modifed)

 Note: Make sure to install the necessary dependencies mentioned in the notebooks before running them.

+If you wish, create your own development branch to keep record of your work as dev-yourname.